island-is/handbook/docs/api-design-guide/design-principles/data-definitions.md

 should be added to the returned data.

-For example, when returning some data which contains an amount calculated using currency rate, a createTime should be added to the response.
+For example, when returning some data which contains an amount calculated using currency rate, a creationTime should be added to the response.

 [date and time]: #date-and-time
 [rfc8259]: https://tools.ietf.org/html/rfc8259